The information found below is designed to help you get the best out of BOFA® demo tests and to understand how formative learning works.

 This is followed by differentiated explanations and practice, depending on what you got wrong in the initial test.

-Finally, BOFA creates detailed reports that identify your specific learning needs and areas for improvement.
+Finally, BOFA creates detailed reports that identify your specific learning needs and areas for improvement, which is formative assessment.

 If you're a school or tutor, these reports can be used to compare learning needs across existing and historical cohorts.

 Get a subscription to BOFAmaths and access to over 22,000 GCSE questions via the shop.

 START Start a new test.

 CONTINUE Continue a test you've already started.
 You might not have finished the practice or re-test stage.

 RETAKE Retake a test you have previously taken.
 This will delete the previous test data and start from scratch.